87tana/Optimized-Spatial-Filter-Selection-in-Brain-Computer-Interfaces/README.md

 ## Results
+In this section, the selected CSP patterns are assessed for meaningful relationships to anatomical variability.
 Means and standard deviations (SD) are calculated to summarize the resulting patterns.
 The figures show substantial correlations between the simulated patterns for both hemispheres.
 The mean simulated pattern is centered on the sensorimotor area, with the SD deviating only slightly from the mean.
 As for the selected CSPs based on both approaches, they generally represent hand motor activity, with means concentrated in the sensorimotor area.